shamil-k/Vision_Based_Attendence_System/README.md

 angle θyi
 .
 After that, we calculate cos(θyi + m) and multiply all logits by the feature scale s.
 The logits then go through the softmax function and contribute to the cross entropy loss

-2 - app.py

-UI user interface with  tk-inter

-we were given 3 button in our UI

-* Take Image
- > By clicking the take image button calling the function CollectImageForRegistration() > CollectimagesFromCamera()
- > Here It will collect frame by frame  default 50 images.
-It only use when ever the new user is coming or directly go with Predict image
- > Creating a folder for new user
- > giving the images name as micro second
- > Get all faces of current frame using Insightface
- > Giving the condition to Get only biggest faces
- > Creating the bounding box for the face
- > Get each of the 3 frames Detecting the landmark of the faces using MTCNN
- > Resizing the Image size as 112,112
- > Saving the images
- > Finally after taking the images of face "Image Captured"
-* Train Image
-* Predict Image